Skip to main content

 • Adequate standardized test scores (SAT, ACT, or TEAS)

-Once you graduate from a qualified nursing program, you’ve completed the largest portion of your timeline toward your registered nursing journey.
-Now, it’s time to take the next step—taking and successfully passing the National Council Licensure Exam for Registered Nurses (NCLEX).
+Once you graduate from a qualified nursing program, you have completed the largest portion of your nursing career journey.
+Now, it is time to take the next step–successfully passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).

 The NCLEX is a national test required for all nursing students to become registered nurses, regardless of location.
 This exam asks students to demonstrate their understanding of nursing to earn their RN licensure from a state government.
-However, don’t panic if you don’t pass—Arizona allows all nursing students to take the test as many times as they need to pass (although extra fees may apply).7
+Arizona allows all nursing students to take the test as many times as needed to pass (although extra fees may apply).[5]

-1. Prepare the required information and begin your application online.
+1. Assemble the required information and begin your application online.

 2. Send your application to the AZBN within two years of your graduation.